andrearn/org.fornax.soa.xtextservicerepository/docs/xsr-website/documentation/03-Concepts.md

 ## Encapsulation of services

-Often, a SOA will be built from already existing systems and interfaces.
+Often, a system will be built from already existing systems and interfaces.
 However, the services already available will usually not suit very well with the larger scope of an enterprise wide IT architecture as they have been developed with specific usage scenarios in mind.

-A good approach to provide more suitable services, would be to define new standard service contracts which hide the technical details of the service implementation provided by a certain system.
+A good approach to provide more suitable services, would be to define new standard service contracts that hide the technical details of the service implementation.
 The new service contract would be a `public` service, while the already available technical service implementation will be considered `private`.
 This will shield consumers of the public service from rather frequent changes of the technical service implementations as well as their interfaces.

 ![A public service encapsulating a private service](images/PublicEncapsPrivateService.png)